-If you’ve been infected with strep, it can take between two to five days until you develop symptoms.
+If you’ve been infected with strep, it can take

-Adults that are frequently around school-age children have a higher risk of getting strep throat.
+Adults who are frequently around school-age children have a higher risk of getting strep throat.
 Since strep throat is very contagious, being in crowded places, such as schools or daycare centers, can increase your risk of becoming sick.